ganesh250684/nb2pdf/USER_GUIDE.md

 ```

 ### Problem: "Syntax errors" in the output
 **Solution:** Your notebook has syntax errors.
-Fix them in VS Code first, then regenerate PDF.
+Fix them in VS Code first, then regenerate the PDF.

-### Problem: PDF looks different from VS Code
+### Problem: PDF looks different from expected
-**Solution:** Make sure you:
+**Solution:**
-1. Saved your notebook before running nb2pdf
+1. Make sure your notebook is saved (Ctrl+S) before running nb2pdf
-2. Run all cells in VS Code first to see expected output
+2. nb2pdf executes all cells automatically - no need to run them manually
-3. Check that all imports (pandas, etc.) are in your notebook
+3. Check that all required libraries (pandas, numpy, etc.) are installed
+4. Verify `student_info.json` has the correct details

 ---

 ## 🌟 Part 7: Tips & Best Practices

 ### ✅ DO:
-- Run all cells in your notebook before converting to PDF
-- Save your notebook (Ctrl+S) before running nb2pdf
+- **Save your notebook** (Ctrl+S) before running nb2pdf - unsaved changes won't be included
 - Use descriptive output names: `Assignment1_RollNumber.pdf`
 - Test on a small notebook first
-- Keep student_info.json updated
+- Keep `student_info.json` updated with your current assignment details
+- Make sure all required libraries (pandas, numpy, etc.) are installed

 ### ❌ DON'T:
 - Don't have the PDF open when regenerating (close it first)
 - Don't rename `nb2pdf.py` to something else
 - Don't delete the `student_info.json` file
 - Don't try to edit the PDF directly
+- Don't worry about running cells manually - nb2pdf does it for you!

 ---